 Also of interest is that Fort Collins has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 8.02% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fort Collins is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Fort Collins has plenty of amenities and opportunities for them, while residents of Fort Collins enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Fort Collins.

+Fort Collins is a very ethnically-diverse city.
 The people who call Fort Collins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Collins residents report their race to be White, followed by Asian.
 Fort Collins also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.43% of the city’s residents.
-Important ancestries of people in Fort Collins include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 11.63% of the city’s residents.
+Important ancestries of people in Fort Collins include German, Irish, English, Italian, and European.